HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-sum                                    Yes      Yes      Yes       No       Yes    torch t                                      Yes      Yes      Yes       Yes      Yes    torch take                                   Yes      Yes      Yes       No       No     torch tan                                    Yes      No       No        No       No     torch tanh                                   Yes      Yes      No        No       No     torch topk                                   Yes      Yes      No        No       No     torch trace                                  Yes      Yes      Yes       No       No     torch
+sum                                    Yes      Yes      Yes       No       Yes    torch t                                      Yes      Yes      Yes       Yes      Yes    torch take                                   Yes      Yes      Yes       No       No     torch tan                                    Yes      Yes      No        No       No     torch tanh                                   Yes      Yes      No        No       No     torch topk                                   Yes      Yes      No        No       No     torch trace                                  Yes      Yes      Yes       No       No     torch